centreon/centreon-archived/doc/release_notes/centreon-2.4.4.rst

 Monitoring consoles
 ===================

-A new option is available, allowing you to chose the display order of the monitored resources.
+A new option is available, allowing you to choose the display order of the monitored resources.
 The new option is available in `Administration` > `Options` , in the `Problem display properties` section.